Actify

 Pick the overlap window for most time zones

 Run your first Virtual Coffee Roulette: randomly pair everyone for 20-minute video chats.
-Use a random generator, post pairs in the channel, and let people schedule their own chat within the week.
-Alternatively, run a 20-minute group activity (trivia, show-and-tell).
-The event layer creates shared stories that signals and rhythms can't — the memory of an experience together, not just an exchange of information.
+Post pairs in the channel and let people schedule their own chat within the week.
+No agenda — just get to know each other.
+Alternatively, run a 20-minute group activity like team trivia or show-and-tell.
+The event layer creates shared stories that signals and rhythms can't — a memory of an experience, not just an exchange of information.

 Coffee roulette announcement

-If your team spans wildly different time zones, allow async alternatives — voice messages, a shared doc of questions and answers, or a brief video recorded for each other.
+If your team spans very different time zones, allow async alternatives — voice messages, a shared doc of questions and answers, or a short video recorded for each other.

 4